cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 ```
 If the `--myclass-color` custom property is not set in a CSS file within a parent scope, then the color will fallback to the inherited color by default.

-#### CSS custom properties

-Like inherited properties, CSS custom properties leak through the shadow DOM.
-Many web component developers use this fact to allow customization of CSS in their custom elements.
+This allows the use of custom properties to customization CSS in a web component.

 ## Declarative Shadow DOM